-- 18 Recent studies provided an increasingly detailed understanding of how visual objects categories - 19 like faces or bodies are represented in the brain.
-What is less clear is how a given task impacts the - 20 representation of the object category and of its attributes.
-Using (fMRI) we measured BOLD - 21 responses while participants viewed whole body expressions and alternatively performed an - 22 explicit (emotion) or an implicit (shape) recognition task.
-Our results based on multivariate - 23 methods, show that the type of task is the strongest determinant of brain activity and can be - decoded in EBA, VLPFC and IPL.
-Brain activity was higher for the explicit task condition in the - 25 first two areas without evidence of emotion specificity.
-This pattern indicates that during explicit - 26 recognition of the body expression, body category representation may be strengthened, and - emotion and action related activity suppressed.
-Taken together these results indicate that there is - 28 important task dependent activity in prefrontal, inferior parietal but also ventral visual areas and - 29 point to the importance of the task both when investigating category selectivity and brain correlates - 30 of affective processes.
+Recent studies provide an increasing understanding of how visual objects categories like faces or bodies are represented in the brain and also raised the question whether a category based or more dynamic network inspired models are more powerful.
+Two important and so far sidestepped issues in this debate are, first, how major category attributes like the emotional expression directly influence category representation and second, whether category and attribute representation are sensitive to task demands.
+This study investigated the impact of a crucial category attribute like emotional expression on category area activity and whether this varies with the participants' task.
+Using (fMRI) we measured BOLD responses while participants viewed whole body expressions and performed either an explicit (emotion) or an implicit (shape) recognition task.
+Our results based on multivariate methods show that the type of task is the strongest determinant of brain activity and can be decoded in EBA, VLPFC and IPL.
+Brain activity was higher for the explicit task condition in VLPFC and was not emotion specific.
+This pattern suggests that during explicit recognition of the body expression, body category representation may be strengthened, and emotion and action related activity suppressed.
+Taken together these results stress the importance of the task and of the role of category attributes for understanding the functional organization of high level visual cortex.